Cuyamaca Peak 2020 Update

 Who Cuyamaca Peak Is For:

 Expert Hikers: This trail will be a moderate workout but the views will still be very enjoyable.
-There is a fourteen mile peak option via Arroyo Secco and the West Mesa Trail if you’re up for a longer day.
+There is a fourteen mile peak option via Arroyo Secco and the West Mesa Trail if you’re up for a longer day and more of a challenge.

 It’s always a good idea to be aware of what type of hiking level you’re at.